daniprec/daniprec.github.io/_posts/2021-09-09-neocam-opencv.md

 ---
-title: 'NeoCam, second place in the OpenCV AI Competition'
+title: "From Idea to Innovation: The Story of NeoCam's Success at the OpenCV AI Competition"
 date: 2021-09-09
 permalink: /posts/2021/09/neocam-opencv/
 tags: